Ig-Matrix/Ig-Matrix/README.md

 - 👋 Hi, I’m @Ig-Matrix
-- 👀 I’m Fullstack Web Developer
+- 👀 A Frontend Web Developer
 - 💞️ I’m looking to collaborate on building professional websites
 - 📫 How to reach me omomaighawosa440@gmail.com